History of the Ryukyu Islands: Post-war occupation and history since reversion

-Agent Orange controversy
+Alleged use of Agent Orange in Okinawa

 Evidence suggests that the US military's Project 112 tested biochemical agents on US marines in Okinawa in the 1960s.
 Later, suggestions were made that the US may have stored and used Agent Orange at its bases and training areas on the island.
 In at least one location where Agent Orange was reportedly used, there have been incidences of leukemia among locals, one of the listed effects of Agent Orange exposure.
 Drums that were unearthed in 2002 in one of the reported disposal locations were seized by the Okinawa Defense Bureau, an agency of Japan's Ministry of Defense, which has not issued a report on what the drums contained.
 The United States denies that Agent Orange was ever present on Okinawa.
 Thirty US military veterans claim that they saw Agent Orange on the island.
 Three of them have been awarded related disability benefits by the US Veteran's administration.
 The locations of suspected Agent Orange contamination include Naha port, Higashi, Camp Schwab, and Chatan.
 In May 2012, it was claimed that the US transport ship USNS Schuyler Otis Bland (T-AK-277) had transported herbicides to Okinawa on April 25, 1962.
 The defoliant might have been tested in Okinawa's northern area between Kunigami and Higashi by the US Army's 267th Chemical Service Platoon to assess its potential usefulness in Vietnam.
 A retired Marine Lieutenant Colonel, Kris Roberts, told The Japan Times that his base maintenance team unearthed leaking barrels of unknown chemicals at Marine Corps Air Station Futenma in 1981.
 In 2012 a US Army environmental assessment report, published in 2003, was discovered which stated that 25,000 55-gallon drums of Agent Orange had been stored on Okinawa before being taken to Johnston Atoll for disposal.
 In February 2013, an internal US DoD investigation concluded that no Agent Orange had been transported to, stored, or used on Okinawa.
 No veterans or former base workers were interviewed for the investigation.